shuliu2017/AstroImageProcessing/README.md

 # AstroImageProcessing
 AstroImageProcessing is a Python package designed for astronomical image processing.
 It provides a toolkit for transforming and visualizing 2D arrays.

+## Tutorials
+- [MapReduce Algorithm](https://github.com/shuliu2017/AstroImageProcessing/blob/main/notebooks/MapReduce.ipynb): Crop an image into $n \times m$ pieces, process each piece independently and combine all processed pieces to a reconstructed image.